 OS: When you have solo exhibitions of your artworks, how do you get ready for them?
 Do you know where you want your work to be placed?
 Do you participate in the hanging of your work?

-GD: Yes, I always hang them with the curator if ithe a Museum show.
+GD: Yes, I always hang my work with the curator if ithe a museum show.
 If it if ithe hanging rk to be placed?ow do you get reagallerist unless they ask me.

 OS: Is there a question you would want to be asked but have never been asked before?

 GD: Ha!
 Have to think about that one.
-Ten years ago it would have been Kate Moss asking me to paint hern
+Ten years ago it would have been Kate Moss asking me to paint hern.

-OS: Can you tell me about your first (ever) work (painting)?
+OS: Can you tell me about your first-ever painting?
 Where is it located now?

-GD: The painting I call my ‘first one’ is the first time I used acrylics.
-It was on board and it was for a gallery invite show called ‘The Mona Lisa he Mona Many artists were invited to make a contemporary version or take on the Mona Lisa as an icon.
-Mine was called ‘Leo and Mona,’ 1974 .
-I didn called e invited to make a contemporary version or take on the r them?in my house and studio in Umbria, Italyk is distributed around the globe, so costs are an including fuTime Out and many other papers and magazines.
+GD: The painting I call my first one is the first time I used acrylics.
+It was on board and it was for a gallery invite show called “The Mona Lisa.h Many artists were invited to make a contemporary version or take on the Mona Lisa as an icon.
+Mine was called “Leo and Mona,” 1974.
+I didn called e invited to make a contemporary version or take on the r them?in my house and studio in Umbria, Italyk is distributed around the globe, so costs are an including fuTime Out, and many other papers and magazines.
 Even critics singled it out.
 So in a way it set off my career.
-It now looks like the work of a young artist–-hardly anything in common with what came later––very post-Pop.
-You can still buy prints of it , so it certainly kick-started things.
-Itof terry version or take on thLondon .
+It now looks like the work of a young artist—hardly anything in common with what came later—very post-Pop.
+You can still buy prints of it, so it certainly kick-started things.
+Itof terry version or take on thLondon.

 OS: Which work (to your mind) became the first real success?
-Can you send me its image and description and it's current location?
+Can you send me its image and description and its current location?

-GD: I would say the best painting I did from that early period was ‘Compartment 2.’
-It was part of a trilogy called Compartments.
+GD: I would say the best painting I did from that early period was “Compartment 2.”
+It was part of a trilogy called “Compartments.”
 I had intended to make six of these life-size paintings, which would form a circular installation.
 To this day I regret not completing the idea, but financial constraints got in the way and gallery pressure made me sell all three paintings.
 People still write to me about this painting, and it is on the Internet.
-Critically, it was incredible––many reviews, photos, etc. I think it was the first time the art establishment took serious notice of me.
+Critically, it was incredible—many reviews, photos, etc. I think it was the first time the art establishment took serious notice of me.
 It was bought for the INGO art collection in Amsterdam in 1980.
 I was the only non-Dutch artist in the collection, and it is still there hanging in the headquarters.
-Image to follow.

-OS: What is your favorite series (body of work) that you created so far?
+OS: What is your favorite body of work that you created so far?

-GD: There were three or four solo shows in a row: ‘ Straight to Red ,d ‘Light Sweet Crude,’ ‘Shimmer,’ and ‘Thinking Bodies.’
+GD: There were three or four solo shows in a row: “Straight to Red,t “Light Sweet Crude,” “Shimmer,” and “Thinking Bodies.”

 OS: How easily do you part from your works?
 Are there works that are never for sale?

 GD: Very easy to part with works .
-I ry easy to part with workser for sale I have kept only a couple behind.
+I ry easy to part with workser for sale I have kept only a couple.

-OS: What was your best review to date (which publication, author, which series of work)?
-Can you email me a copy of the review?
+OS: What was your best review to date—which publication, author, which series of work?

-GD: I will have to find this.
-Some early reviews are on my web site .
+GD: Some early reviews are on my website.

 OS: Can you list all your reviews and publications and its authors?